HydraMeshnet/developer-portal/glossary.md

 A DAC transaction is a Hydra [custom transaction](https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-29.md) sent in on [layer-1](#Layer-1).

 The transaction will be forged into a valid block if it was properly formed and contains sufficient fees (layer-1 block consensus).
 Custom transactions enable to include multiple operation attempts.
-If any of the [operation attempts](#DAC-Operation-Attempt) in a single transaction is invalid with regard to the current state of the DID, all other operation attempts in the same transaction are also ignored.
-If all attempts are valid, an atomic change on the layer-2 state on all the DIDs is executed. ??Before-proofs and later can be retrieved as [operations](#DAC-Operation)??.
+If any of the [operation attempts](#DAC-Operation-Attempt) in a single transaction is invalid regarding the current state of the DID, all other operation attempts in the same transaction are also ignored.
+If all attempts are valid, an atomic change on the layer-2 state on all the DIDs is executed.
+Proof of Existence and after-envelopes can be retrieved as [operations](#DAC-Operation).

 **All blockchain nodes will reach the same way conclusion whether an operation attempt is valid or not, due to the layer-2 state consensus mechanism.**